rdegges/rdegges-blog/articles/2012/the-simplest-way-to-compress-html-in-django.md

 ![Electron Sketch][]

+**NOTE**: Since writing this post, it has been brought to my attention that as of 2013, there is a new potential attack vector on sites using gzip.
+Please read this [Django security comment][] for more information after reading this article.

 I've been working on a lot of website optimization stuff recently for my Django projects, and thought I'd share a cool utility I found for compressing your entire site's HTML code.